 Okay, so one thing I have learned from doing this blog is that I am NOT the only one who struggles with a messy house!
-I have gotten so many comments, emails, and messages from you all on the topic that I thought it was time to share some of the cool games I play with my kids to get them (and me) in cleaning mode!
+I have gotten so many comments, emails, and messages from you all on the topic that I thought it was time to share some of the clean up games I play with my kids to get them (and me) in cleaning mode!
 Remember, “Make it fun and it will get done.”

-1. Clean-Up Tag
+1. Clean Up Tag

 This is my far my kids favorite to play!
 It’s also probably one of the least productive, but hey, sometimes the giggles are worth it.

 So for this game, “it” has to hurry and put one item away before hurrying to tag the next person.
 Of course, when that person gets tagged and becomes “it” they then get to put something away and the cycle continues.

 In all honesty, they generally don’t get that much put away, but do you know what’s great about this game?
 They aren’t making more messes, they’re playing together nicely, and while they’re running around giggling putting away one thing, I can normally put away five!

 2. Freeze Clean

 I’m sure you’ve played freeze before right?
 You know, that game where someone plays music and you dance around like crazy.
 Then when the music stops you have to stop in whatever weird position you’re in?
 This works great as a cleaning game!
 I turn on some fun, up beat music and give everyone some kind of a task (this can be anything from putting away toys, to folding clothes, to dusting or vacuuming).